 She is passionate about improving lives and promoting human dignity through policy-relevant, action-oriented research, programs and engagement, and is championing research on optimal early child nutrition, development and wellbeing; and food security in sub-Saharan Africa.

-She holds a PhD in Public Health from the University of the Witwatersrand, South Africa obtained in 2010.
-Her thesis focused on the double burden of malnutrition in a high HIV prevalence setting in rural South Africa.
-She also holds a Master of Public Health degree from Moi University, Kenya obtained in 2004 and a BSc. in Environmental Health from the same University, obtained in 1999.
-She first joined APHRC in 2003 as a Research Trainee before proceeding for PhD studies in 2007, and rejoined the Center in 2010 as a post-doctoral fellow.
+She holds a PhD in Public Health (2010), focusing on the double burden of malnutrition in South Africa, from the University of the Witwatersrand, South Africa.
+She also holds a Master of Public Health degree (2004) from Moi University, Kenya and a BSc. in Environmental Health (1999) from Moi University.
+She first joined APHRC in 2003 as a Research Trainee, proceeded for PhD studies in 2007, and rejoined the Center in 2010 as a Post-doctoral Research Fellow.